Text to Speech as a Support for Personalizing the Reading Experience

 See It in Action: Bookshare Web Reader

-For students who quality for Bookshare, the Bookshare Web Reader provides a robust tool for reading Bookshare titles in the Chrome web browser.
+For students who quality for Bookshare, the Bookshare Web Reader provides a robust tool for reading Bookshare titles in the browser (it supports Safari, Google Chrome and Edge).
 In addition to buit-in text to speech it supports flexible navigation and many options for customizing the apperance of the book while it is read aloud.

 See It In Action: Reading View in Edge